baltricks/my-ml-page/blog/2020/creating-this-blog/index.md

 To keep things easy I decided to use [GitHub Pages](https://pages.github.com) for publishing.
 I created a new git repository on GitHub and choose the main branch as page source and the [cayman theme](https://github.com/pages-themes/cayman) as Jekyll theme.
 All this can be done in the *Settings / Github Pages* Section of the repository.

 I created a directory structure for my future posts and made my adaptations in the *index.md* (as the home page of the blog) and *_config.yml* (the theme configuration).
-For layout customization I copied the *_layouts/default.html* from the origin into my repository and made my (minor) changes.
+For layout customization I copied the *_layouts/default.html* from the [origin theme repository](https://github.com/pages-themes/cayman) into my repository and made my (minor) changes.

-So I could create my first post file (*<postname>.md*) and reference it in my home page of the blog (*index.md*).
+So I could create my first post (*\*.md*) and reference it in my home page of the blog (*index.md*).
 The posts are written in the markdown syntax of the github platform.
 You can find a short markdown guide [here](https://guides.github.com/features/mastering-markdown/).

 When I began to fill my first post with content I changed my procedure.
 Before that moment I did all editing via browser in the GitHub web site.
 But then I changed to my local computer.
 I used my *Git Bash* to clone the repository and made my editing locally with *Visual Studio Code*.
 There is a very nice extension called *Markdown All in One* which helps you writing pages in the markdown syntax.
 Now - when ready for publishing I only have to push it to its origin repository.
 The GitHub page updates automatically.